pfsense/docs/source/firewall/remote-firewall-administration.rst

-Allowing Remote Access to the WebGUI
+Allowing Remote Access to the webGUI
 ====================================

-Several ways exist to remotely administer a pfSense firewall that come with varying levels of recommendation.
+Several ways exist to remotely administer a pfSense® firewall that come with varying levels of recommendation.
 They all work, but their use may vary for any number of reasons (Client restrictions, corporate policies, etc.)